Biography

 Research Interests

-Elhoseiny’s primary research interests are in computer vision—the intersection between natural language and vision and computational creativity—particularly efficient multimodal learning with limited data and vision and language.
-He is also interested in affective AI, especially understanding and generating novel visual content, such as art and fashion.
+His primary research interests are in computer vision, focusing on efficient multimodal learning with limited data in zero- and few-shot learning, and Vision and language.
+He is also interested in Affective AI and especially in understanding and generating novel visual content, such as art and fashion.